wp-plugins/fetch-feed/readme.txt

 What you do is pass the url to the feed you would like returned and the number of minutes you would like the feed cached for.
 The plugin will cache the RSS xml and return the feed as an object which you can loop through and output however you please.

+New As Of Version 1.2:
+- Better caching of feeds
+- If url is unreachable at some point but has already been cached, current cache file is used
+- Checks if file is empty

 == Installation ==